halogenjs/view/Readme.md

 Currently implemented:

-- Templates within attributes and innerText of nodes.
+- Logicless templates within attributes and innerText of nodes.
 - Ability to register helper functions to do in template processing/formatting.
 - Automatic mapping of urls to anchor tags if the rel is recognised inside the hypermedia model

 - Create delegates to handle DOM events
 - Subscribe to and trigger Backbone events on the View itself.

+- Iterate through collections - (very early functionality - dealing with add/change/delete still needs a lot of work)

 ## To Do:

-- Custom attribute functionality for iterating through collections and extending view capabiilties.
-- Subviews.
+- Collection change/add/remove events.
+Another tricky one this
+- Extensions - Crucial, really, to allow for complex modules to 'own' sections of the view
+- Two way binding for forms, linked to an underlying `_control` in the model.
+This may be done as an extension.

 ## Example